ArthurSav/paradise/README.md

 # Paradise
-Paradise is an app to search for startups and angel investors.
+Paradise is an app where you can search for startups and angel investors.
 It uses the angelist api.
 <br>
 <br>
 <br>